Algolzw/image-restoration-sde/README.md

 ## Image Restoration with Mean-Reverting Stochastic Differential Equations

-This is the implementation of paper 'Image Restoration with Mean-Reverting Stochastic Differential Equations'.
+This is the implementation of paper "Image Restoration with Mean-Reverting Stochastic Differential Equations".

 ![IR-SDE](figs/overview.png)